dkooll/gophx/README.md

 For now the approach is just to define a interface with the methods you want to implement.

-Then create a struct that holds the data and implements the methods defined in the interface.
+Then create a struct that holds the data and implements the methods.

-And use the methods to encapsulate the logic.
+And these methods encapsulate the logic.